 The truth is that security basics haven’t been deployed as well as they should have been, which has become more obvious in our dispersed, mobile, multi-cloud environments.
 Getting back to basics means, for one thing, making the best use of the security tools you already have in place.

-Today many organizations are experiencing a significant shortage of security personnel.
+Today many organisations are experiencing a significant shortage of security personnel.
 They’re adapting by leveraging new hiring pools and attracting people to the profession earlier in their careers.

-That said, “organizations can employ armies of security people.
+That said, “organisations can employ armies of security people.
 But by definition, the basics don’t need a security specialist to manage,” says Hughes.
 "It’s really about people using healthy practices.”

-To that end, security leaders understand that everyone in the organization represents the front line of defense – and that it’s their job to do the tireless work of promoting security awareness.
+To that end, security leaders understand that everyone in the organisation represents the front line of defence – and that it’s their job to do the tireless work of promoting security awareness.